PatrickKoss/lecture-ss-new-database-concepts/chapter-encoding-and-evolvability/README.md

 A binary protocol that is sent over a tcp connection.

 ## Task
+Once we have constructed our storage engine, we must devise a means of communicating with it.
+The standard approach to interacting with a database involves utilizing a client-server architecture.
+Specifically, the server will function as a tokio tcp listener that accepts incoming connections, while the client will function as a tokio tcp client that establishes a connection with the server.
+The client will send requests to the server via TCP using our custom protocol, and the server will process the request and send a response back to the client.
 - [ ] Implement [get_key](patrick-db/src/server.rs)
 - [ ] Implement [handle_update_key](patrick-db/src/server.rs)
 - [ ] Implement [delete_key](patrick-db/src/server.rs)